abhinavmittra/I4C-Challenge-/README.md

 The Challenge requires a platform that connects donors to donate their used items with NGO’s directly thereby enabling resource sharing.
 We came up with a dashboard to address the forementioned challenge requirement.

+Documentation:
+Summary: has all the key features, the way we offer solutions to each of the requirements asked by the NGO U&I and also information about our application usage.
+Endpoints: has all information for all our endpoints in Flask
+Elastic: has all the db information i.e the way we designed our db and the different indexes we have.
+categoriesData: has all the information related to categories and their subcategories and the information about requestLimit imposed for each of them as of now.
+applicationDemo: It has the recorded demo of our application showcasing all the use cases we try to solve

 Tools used:
 Angular Framework
 Flask